WJH58/R4data-/Data_visualization.md

 ## Data Visualization

-1. Aesthetics are visual properties of an object, including color, shape, size, etc. Therefore, to map an aesthetic to a variable, you should put "color=class" into geom_point(aes(…)) bracket.
+1. Aesthetics are visual properties of an object, including color, shape, size, stroke etc. Therefore, to map an aesthetic to a variable, you should put "color=class" into geom_point(aes(…)) bracket.
 ```
 ggplot(data=mpg) + geom_point(aes(x=displ, y=hwy, color=class))
 ```